Filipi-Soares/agri_geo_rdf_generator/README.md

 # Overview

 This Python script processes a dataset and generates an RDF graph serialized in Turtle format.
 The script includes integration with the GeoNames API to enrich the data with geographical information.
-The primary goal is to create an RDF graph that includes detailed metadata about agricultural products and their related geographical features.
+The primary goal is to create an RDF graph that includes detailed metadata about agricultural products price indexes and their related geographical features.

 ## Dependencies